BDC Hamburger Icon

 TipBottom line

-Avoid going viral for the wrong reasons, like because of a mistake or embarrassing gaffe.
+Avoid going viral for a social media brand fail, like an inauthentic post or embarrassing gaffe.
 Instead, focus on showcasing your authority, humor and current trends to generate a viral marketing campaign.

 9. Influencers help maintain your brand’s reputation.